jenkinsci/qrebel-plugin/README.md

 ## How to use it?
 ### Attach QRebel agent
 Attach the agent to existing tests to start monitoring your application performance.
-See [QRebel Quick Start](https://qrebel.com//quick-start/) guide.
+See [QRebel Quick Start](https://qrebel.com/quick-start/) guide.
 Configure your app name eg. `petclinic`.
 Label your app changes with builds eg. `1.4.0rc1`, `1.4.0rc2` etc.
-### Add A QRebel post-build action
+### Add a QRebel post-build action
 Add a new post-build action `Monitor performance with QRebel`.
 This action will compare the performance of a baseline build and a target build.
 * Type the configured app name to `Application name`, eg. `petclinic`
 * Specify `Target build` eg. `1.4.0rc2`.
 Environment variables are supported eg. `1.4.0rc${BUILD_NUMBER}`